 Document title Relevant objectives Targets and indicators Implications LOCAL general.
 White letter hairstreak butterfly: To increase the number of known colonies by 10% above baseline survey levels by 2005 and 20% by 2010 through natural colonisation.
 Yellowhammer: To introduce measures to increase the availability of food, particularly in winter; To undertake a study of the species to ascertain population status.
 Targets which are meaningful cannot be set until this has taken place.
 Social and community uses The Big Plan for the Bradford District 2008-2011 Bradford District Partnership, 2008 The Big Plan is the Sustainable Community Strategy for Bradford District, which sets out the Partnerships aspirations for improving quality of life in the district over the next three years.
 The vision of the Big Plan is that 'by 2020 Bradford District will be a vibrant, prosperous, creative, peaceful, diverse, inclusive place where people are proud of their shared values and identity, and work together to secure this vision for future generations'.
 The key transformational priorities are: Regenerating the city and major towns to create the opportunities and impetus for sustained economic growth; Improving education outcomes to prepare people for an active and prosperous life; Improving skills at all levels to meet the needs of business and to build a knowledge economy.
-The regeneration priorities are: Prosperity and Regeneration: Improving skills, aspiration and enterprise; Securing employment; Promoting business growth; Shaping quality places; The Big Plan includes the following targets and indicators (note this is not a comprehensive list): Targets: Build 6,000 more affordable homes and remove obsolete housing to build new affordable homes on cleared sites; A minimum of 2,000 additional trees planted per year.
+The regeneration priorities are: Prosperity and Regeneration: Improving skills, aspiration and enterprise; Securing employment; Promoting business growth; Shaping quality places; Sustainable and affordable housing; Enhancing transport and connectivity; Improving perceptions of the district, its neighbourhoods and The Big Plan includes the following targets and indicators (note this is not a comprehensive list): Targets: Build 6,000 more affordable homes and remove obsolete housing to build new affordable homes on cleared sites; A minimum of 2,000 additional trees planted per year.
 Indicators: Basic skills attainment levels; Workforce skills and qualification attainment levels in the working age population; Overall employment rate; Number of VAT registered businesses; Average earnings; Visitor spend; Affordable housing supply; Number of empty properties brought back into use.
-Percentage of social housing meeting the Decent Homes Standard; Condition of private sector housing stock; The AAP's vision and policy framework should closely relate to the Big Plan.
+Percentage of social housing meeting the Decent Homes Standard; Condition of private sector housing stock; Average journey times in the morning peak period; Percentage of people using public transport; The AAP's vision and policy framework should closely relate to the Big Plan.
 The key spatial planning objectives for the area should be in alignment with priorities identified in the Sustainable Community Strategy.
 The SA should take into consideration the vision and priorities of the Big Plan and SA objectives / decision making criteria relating to each of the priorities should be included within the SA framework.